LoadStar822/Chimera/README.md

 ### ⚡ Fast and Accurate Species Classification

 Chimera is optimized for both **speed and scalability**.
 The classification engine is **multi-threaded**, making it highly effective at processing large datasets in a short time.
 Version 1.6's **IMCF** marks a major advancement in speed and memory efficiency.
 Version 1.4 upgraded the **EM algorithm** to the **Variational EM algorithm**, further improving classification accuracy in challenging datasets.
-Version 1.3 introduced **SIMD acceleration** with **AVX2** instructions, boosting computational efficiency across platforms. **Version 1.2** introduced the **16-bit interleaved cuckoo filter**, and **version 1.1** added the **LCA algorithm**, enhancing accuracy by resolving ambiguous taxonomic assignments through the use of the Lowest Common Ancestor method.
+Version 1.3 introduced **SIMD acceleration** with **AVX2** instructions, boosting computational efficiency across platforms. **Version 1.2** introduced the **16-bit interleaved cuckoo filter**，并在早期版本不断完善后处理逻辑以提高多分类场景的稳健性。

 Supported input formats include:
 - Standard formats: **FASTA**, **FASTQ**